surfedushare/pol-harvester/harvester/pol_harvester/HARVEST.md

 ##### A.) Metadata and files

-Then we'll download basic files like HTML and PDF files.
+First we'll download basic files like HTML and PDF files.
 These files will go through Tika to extract texts from them.

 ```bash